Are you considering living in Arundel?

 This castle has witnessed numerous historical events, from the signing of the Magna Carta to the Civil War!

 Beyond the castle, the town brims with historical museums, churches, and buildings, each telling a unique story.

 Who wouldn’t love to live in a place where every corner has a tale to tell?

 Arundel is a popular choice when it comes to buying a home, however, this has led to a shortage, with the town’s property portfolio being rather limited.

-The surge in demand has also pushed prices upward and Arundel currently has an average house price just over the £500,000 mark.
+The surge in demand has also pushed prices upward and Arundel currently has an average house price of £583,636.

-Being a historic market town, Arundel is characterised by its picture-perfect Victorian and Georgian homes which can be bought for £310,000.
+Being a historic market town, Arundel is characterised by its picture-perfect Victorian and Georgian homes packed with charm.

-If you do have your heart set on one of Arundel’s large period homes overlooking the historic church and castle walls, dig deep as these are particularly expensive, and you will pay from £680,000 to own one.
+If you do have your heart set on one of Arundel’s large period homes overlooking the historic church and castle walls, dig deep as these are particularly expensive, and you will pay above £700,000 to own one.

 Cost of Living

 Being located in an affluent area does mean that the cost of Living in Arundel is higher when compared to many similar-sized towns in the UK.